deep-learning-mit/staging/_posts/2023-12-12-combining-modalities-for-better-representation-learning.md

 4. **3-D graph-based model**.
 While there are many different architectures to model points in 3-D space, we decided to use one of the simplest architectures — E(n) Equivariant Graph Neural Network (EGNN) <d-cite key=egnn></d-cite> that is equivariant to rotations, translations, reflections, and permutations of the nodes.
 We used 4 layers, 256 hidden units, sum aggregation, mean pooling and residual connections between convolution layers to learn the representations of 3-D graphs of molecules that updates the nodes hidden representations according to the equations given in the Figure 1.

 ### Training
-All models were trained with Adam optimizer with learning rate $1\cdot10^{-3}$, batch size 32, and 100 epochs.
+We trained all models using the Adam optimizer with learning rate of $1\cdot10^{-3}$, batch size 32, and 100 epochs.
 We additionally used `ReduceLROnPlateau` learning rate scheduler.
 We used the mean absolute error (MAE) as the metric for evaluation.

 ### Evaluation
 We used several combination of modalities to evaluate the performance of the models:
-1. MPNN + FPs: the model that uses the representation learned by the MPNN and MLP trained on fingeprints with 256 hidden units as the final layer.
-This model concatenates the representations learned by the MPNN and MLP and then uses MLP to predict the target value.
+1. MPNN + FPs: This model integrates the representation learned by the Message Passing Neural Network (MPNN) with the MLP trained on fingerprints, featuring 256 hidden units.
+It concatenates the representations from MPNN and MLP, using an MLP layer for the final target value prediction.
-2. EGNN + FPs: similar to the previous model but uses the representation learned by the EGNN.
+2. EGNN + FPs: Similar to the previous model but uses the representation learned by the EGNN.
-3. EGNN + MPNN: this model concatenates the representations learned by the EGNN and MPNN and then uses MLP to predict the target value.
+3. EGNN + MPNN: This configuration combines the representations from EGNN and MPNN, followed by an MLP for target value prediction.
-4. MPNN + RNN: this model concatenates the representations learned by the MPNN and RNN (pretrained) and then uses MLP to predict the target value.
-RNNs encodings are static and are not updated during the training.
-This model was not able to converge during the training and therefore was not used in the final evaluation.
+4. MPNN + RNN: This model merges representations from MPNN and a pretrained Recurrent Neural Network (RNN).
+The RNN's encodings remain static and are not updated during training.
+However, this model did not converge and was excluded from the final evaluation.

 The results of evaluation of different models on the QM9 dataset are presented in Figure 2.
 <div class="l-page">
   <iframe src="{{ 'assets/html/2023-12-12-combining-modalities-for-better-representation-learning/mae.html' | relative_url }}" frameborder='0' scrolling='no' height="600px" width="100%"></iframe>